johnrsibert/tagest/README.md

 Code base with user written adjoint code, highly optimized to run on slower, memory deficient computers.
 At one time, it could be compiled under both both windows and linux.
 It is not compliant to current C++ standards.
-This` code produced the results in Sibert and Hampton (2003).
+This code produced the results in Sibert and Hampton (2003).

 ####jnigraphics
 Java native mode interface graphics to implement the tagmove visualizations.
+Developed and maintained by Johnoel Ancheta.

 ####example
 A worked example using data from the Skipjack Survey and Assessment